hail-is/hail-rfcs/rfc/0000-query-call-caching.rst

 experimental feature for simplicity, presenting the opportunity to improve upon checkpoint files.
 We thus needs a means of resuming execution from where the last query left off.

+:sup:`1` Not to be used with the `checkpoint` operation that writes then reads an intermediate :scala:`Table`/:scala:`MatrixTable` computation to storage.

 Proposed Change Specification
 =============================